Skip to content

 Folliculitis

-Some patients may suffer from an infection around the newly implanted hair follicles.
+Some patients may suffer from skin redness and infection around the newly implanted hair follicles.
 The risk of this occurring can last up to 8 months.
 You can see folliculitis has small red pimples forming around each hair even with a small pus (yellow) head.
 It can feel hot, itchy and painful.
 This is actually a fairly common condition after a hair transplant.
 The cause can be due to a bacterial infection (10%) but in many cases bacteria aren’t found (23%), (1).

 Treatment is simple and effective.
 You can leave it alone and it will gradually resolve by itself.
 However, we recommend you see your surgeon to get it properly looked at.
 You might benefit from warm compresses or a course of antibiotics/ antibiotic cream to help fight any bacteria that could be there.
 Be sure to keep your scalp as hygienic as possible to prevent any further problems of infection, (2).

-Cellulitis
+Cellulitis (Skin Infection)

 Cellulitis involves an infection of the skin on your scalp, (3).
 After undergoing a hair transplant your skin is at risk of bacteria finding their way in and causing an infection.
 If you have cellulitis you will notice your redness may start to spread, your scalp feels painful and you may even develop a fever.